asdf-community/asdf-direnv/README.md

 [asdf](https://asdf-vm.com) is a great tool for managing multiple versions of command line tools.
 99% of the time these managed tools work just as expected.

-Shims are just tiny executables created by asdf and just forward execution to the _real_ versioned executables installed by asdf.
+Shims are just tiny wrappers created by asdf that just forward execution to the _real_ versioned executables installed by asdf.
 This way, asdf has a single shims directory added to your PATH and has no need of mangling the PATH for every installed version.

-When you execute an asdf-managed command, like `node`, it will actually run an asdf-shim, which will determine the `node` version to activate according to your `.tool-versions` file.
+When you run an asdf-managed command, like `node`, it will actually execute an asdf-shim, which will determine the `node` version to activate according to your `.tool-versions` file.